Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Related Work

 \textbf{Fuzzing and proof-of-concept generation.} Fuzzing and PoC generation focus on turning vulnerability hypotheses into executable evidence.
 Recent LLM-based fuzzing work has started to generalize this process across domains~\cite{fuzz4all,hgfuzzer,elfuzz}.
 In smart contracts, sFuzz~\cite{sfuzz}, Smartian~\cite{smartian}, ConFuzzius~\cite{confuzzius}, ItyFuzz~\cite{ityfuzz}, VERITE~\cite{verite}, and Belobog~\cite{belobog} show the importance of stateful exploration and domain-specific constraints.
-PoC-oriented work further synthesizes exploits or validation scripts from known weaknesses or reports~\cite{goodnewsaeg,prompttopwn,smartpoc,webpocllm}. \tool focuses on the workflow of extracting expert audit knowledge and applying it to new smart contract projects, while fuzzing is used to better explore the input space and validate PoC.
+PoC-oriented work further synthesizes exploits or validation scripts from known weaknesses or reports~\cite{goodnewsaeg,prompttopwn,smartpoc,webpocllm}. \tool focuses on extracting expert audit knowledge and applying it to new smart contract projects, while concrete PoC execution is used to validate candidate findings.